After final debate, Obama says election comes down to trust

 Obama supporters say they have expected a close race all along, given the polarized electorate and the sluggish economy.

-"You knew this election was going to tighten up no matter who our opponent was," Vice President Joe Biden said on CBS's "This Morning" program.
+"You knew this election was going to tighten up no matter who our opponent was," Vice President Joe Biden said on CBS's "This Morning."

 To accompany their get-out-the-vote efforts, both campaigns and their allies are saturating the airwaves with new advertisements in an effort to sway the remaining undecided voters.
 Reuters/Ipsos polling indicates that roughly one in five voters may be undecided or willing to switch their support.